EventGhost/EventGhost/docs/source/CommandLine.rst

 .. cmdoption:: -event <eventname> [<payload> ...]

     Issues the event <eventname> in the currently running EventGhost instance.
+    Optionally you can specify one or more <payload> strings, that will be added to the event in the
+    :data:`eg.event.payload <eg.EventGhostEvent.payload>` field.

 .. cmdoption:: -e <eventname> [<payload> ...]

-    Same function as the *-event* option.
+    Shorter alias for the :option:`-event` option.

 .. cmdoption:: -hide

     Starts EventGhost hidden in the system tray.
+Otherwise it would start in the state it had as it was closed.

 .. cmdoption:: -h

-    Same function as the *-hide* option.
+    Shorter alias for the :option:`-hide` option.

-.. cmdoption:: -f <filename>, -file <filename>
+.. cmdoption:: -file <filename>

-    Opens the XML file <filename> on start-up (instead of the last loaded file).
+    Opens the XML configuration file <filename> on start-up (instead of the last loaded file).

+.. cmdoption:: -f <filename>

+    Shorter alias for the :option:`-file` option.

 .. cmdoption:: -n <host>:<port> <password> <eventname> [<payload> ...]